-- Add the lamb and cook it until it is brown on all sides, adding a few tots of water or wine to lessen the burning effect.
+- Add the lamb and cook it until it is brown on all sides, adding a few tots of water/wine to lessen the burning effect.

-- Grind salt and paper into the meat and then add tomatoes when fully browned.
+- Grind salt and pepper into the meat and add tomatoes when it turns brown.

 - Place a lid over and continue simmering for about 60 minutes.

-- Now, add the carrots and potatoes that should be cooked.
-Grind another portion of salt and pepper on the top.
+- Add the cooked carrots and potatoes, and sprinkle salt and pepper on top.

-- Do not stir the pot yet, but always ensure the bottom has enough supply of water or wine to avoid burning.
+- Do not stir the pot yet, but always ensure the bottom has enough supply of water/wine to avoid burning.

 - Replace the lid and continue simmering for another 60 minutes.